teracyhq-incubator/teracy-dev-k8s/docs/sso.md

 This guide will help you to set up SSO for k8s.
 You should set up a local k8s to test this on local by following: https://github.com/teracyhq-incubator/teracy-dev-entry-k8s#how-to-use

-We're going to use Dex as a OIDC provider for k8s authentication, you can use any other OIDC providers with the similar deployment steps.
+We're going to use Dex as an OIDC provider for k8s authentication, you can use any other OIDC providers with the similar deployment steps.